lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 32. Luau Local and Register Limits

-Large Luau modules can hit the local/register limit when too many top-level locals and local functions are declared in one chunk.
+Large Luau modules can reach the local/register limit when too many top-level locals and local functions are declared in a single chunk, so very large files should be organized with that compiler limit in mind before it becomes a production issue.

 A common error looks similar to: